Identifying and Exploiting Structure in Robot Co-Design: Analyzing Co-Design Landscapes

 \subsection{Task-Relevant Dimensions Within a Region}

-To characterize how quality varies within a region of the co-design space, we plot landscapes spanned by two-dimensional subspaces.
+To analyze how quality varies within a region of the co-design space, we plot landscapes spanned by two-dimensional subspaces.
 Fixing all parameters except one morphology (M) and one control (C), we evaluate the quality of 2500 points.
-We pick four such MC subspaces spanned by four co-design parameters ($M_1, M_2, C_1, C_2$) in the task \textit{Loc\textsubscript{84}} and plot the landscapes in Fig.~\ref{fig:subspace}.
+We pick four such MC subspaces spanned by four co-design parameters ($M_1, M_2, C_1, C_2$) in \textit{Locomotion\textsubscript{84}} and plot the landscapes in Fig.~\ref{fig:subspace}.
 We observe that quality varies primarily along $M_1$ and $C_1$ with negligible variation along $M_2$ and $C_2$.
 This indicates that quality varies only along a few task-relevant dimensions within this region.